 You will receive the Ionsys® patch while you are in a hospital.
 A nurse or other trained health professional will give you fentanyl after surgery.
-You will be taught how to use fentanyl in the hospital, but you will not use it at home.
+You will be taught how to use fentanyl in the hospital, but the patch will be removed by your healthcare provider before you leave the hospital.
 Do not leave the hospital with the patch on your skin.

 To use the Duragesic® patch:

 - Use fentanyl exactly as directed by your doctor.
 It will work only if it has been applied correctly.

 - fentanyl should only be used on skin that is not irritated or injured.
 Do not put the patch in your mouth, chew it, or swallow it.

 - Fentanyl skin patches are packaged in sealed pouches.
 Do not remove the patch from the sealed pouch until you are ready to apply it.

 - When handling the skin patch, be careful not to touch the adhesive (sticky) surface with your hand.
 The adhesive part of the system contains some fentanyl, which can be absorbed into your body too fast through the skin of your hand.
 If any of the medicine does get on your hand, rinse the area right away with a lot of clear water.
 Do not use soap or other cleansers.